 A balanced blend of technology and digital tools was utilized to assist the newly hired members of the organization.
 While different members of the existing teams were asked to give a run-through about the tools and systems through video conferencing, the detailed training was provided in form of eLearning modules: microlearning nuggets, videos, etc.

 The value addition that eLearning provided was tremendous, as it gave the learners the flexibility to utilize their time optimally.
 It also gave them the freedom to stop, repeat, and understand at their own pace and access documents and supportive learning modules for additional understanding.
 The XYZ company’s remote onboarding process also relied on regular checks, in terms of course progression and assessments to understand where additional help was required.
 As onboarding is all about initiating a connection, instilling a commitment, and building collaboration, the quirky inputs from various members of the existing team allowed the new hires to feel more at ease during the whole process.

-This is just an example that shows why eLearning is of importance in remote onboarding of employees.
-With the right technology, time, and learning partner, there is much more that can be done using eLearning.
+This is just an example that shows why eLearning is of importance in the remote onboarding of employees.
+With the right technology, time, and learning partner, much more can be done using eLearning.
 After all, it is all about how you put it to use.

 What are your thoughts?
 Do share your opinions below.